inaccessible (non-handicapped) bathroom

 It was late, I was exhausted, and other hotels were full.
 I had no choice; I took the room.
 Despite raising holy hell with Embassy and parent company Marriott, the best I could do was a promise of an accessible room the following night.

-And under the fake, “customer-is-always-right” smiles I sensed an impatient undercurrent: “Geeez, what a fussy b****.
+And under the front desk’s fake, “customer-is-always-right” smiles I sensed an impatient undercurrent: “Geeez, what a fussy b****.
 Why can’t you just shut up and go to your room?
 It can’t be THAT hard.”

 Yes, it can. (grump, grump)

 Totally miserable night.
-I couldn’t bathe: The glass shower door was hinged, not sliding, and the room was too small for the doors to swing open with my wheelchair inside.
-A 4-inch curb made it impossible to get my wheelchair into the shower anyway, and there was no seat inside.
+I couldn’t bathe: The glass shower door was hinged, not sliding, and the bathroom was too small for the doors to swing open with my wheelchair inside.
+A 4-inch shower curb made it impossible to get my wheelchair into the shower anyway, and even if I could have figured that out: No place to sit in that shower.
+Assuming the wheelchair would have fit, which it wouldn’t.

-I nearly broke the other leg trying to use the toilet.
+I nearly broke the other leg trying to use that damn toilet.
 Twice.

-Memo to Marriott: If a reservation and three separate calls can’t get the promised accessible room, what does?
-How do I guarantee I’ll actually be able to use the bathroom in your hotel? .
+Memo to Embassy Suites: If a reservation and three separate calls can’t get the promised accessible room, what does?
+How do I guarantee I’ll actually be able to use the bathroom in your hotel?

 When I returned that afternoon, exhausted and sore from medical poking and prodding, I was met by an incredibly apologetic hotel manager.
-From the sounds of it, he’d been read the riot act by Marriott Corporate).
-He moved me to a “wheelchair accessible room,” and that’s when it became clear: Embassy Suites (and Marriott) don’t really get (or care about) wheelchair accessibility.
+From the sounds of it, he’d been read the riot act by Marriott Corporate.
+He moved me to a “wheelchair accessible room,” and that’s when it became clear: Embassy Suites management doesn’t really get (or care about) wheelchair accessibility.
 They may check the minimal ADA boxes, but that’s about it.

 My new “accessible” room was beautiful although much smaller than my “normal” room of the previous night.
 It was also completely unsuitable for wheelies.
 Here’s why: